 The strategies we employ to navigate life are many and diverse.
 We can’t rely on a single technique for psychological wellness.
 The hallmark of emotional health is flexibility; and the availability of many strategies is essential (see Three Emotional Regulation Techniques).
 Intentionally using new strategies requires self-regulation to keep focus on more adaptive goals.
 Without sufficient connection between hot emotions and cooler logic, situations send us spinning in wrong directions—emotionally hijacked, leaning on immediate goals of protection instead of growth.
 When we live right, giving attention to the future and present, we improve the feeling experience, developing an integrated approach with complex and reality-based appraisals.
 Emotion and logic collide in the moment, impacting action.
 We perform best when our information systems operate in tandem.

 Common Strategies of Self-regulation

-A third component of emotional intelligence is utilizing awareness of emotions to connect with others.
+A third component of emotional intelligence is connecting with others.
 We should expand simplistic judgments beyond “nice,” or “mean” (or whatever other limiting definitions we habitually use).
 Applying more granularity to our personal emotions easily correlates with more granularity describing the emotions of others.
 During interactions, we read face and body expressions, seeking information about the internal experiences, motivating a behavior.
 Recognizing outward signals is essential for healthy connection.
 Words do not always match intentions.
 With more emotional competency, we understand beyond the words (see Communicating with our Hearts)